ccgcyber/gladysproject.com.jekyll/en/installation/develop-script.md

 ---
-title: Develop Gladys Script
+title: How to write a Gladys Script
 description: Learn how to develop a Gladys script with JavaScript!
 layout: documentation
 lang: en
 ---

-## Writing a Gladys script
+# How to write a Gladys Script

 Scripts in Gladys allows you to write little JavaScript programs with access to the full API of Gladys.